Records Management Frequently Asked Questions

-Contact the Friends Historical Library to discuss which of your records should be transferred to the archives.
-When containing legally sensitive materials, it is also important to consult with the Risk and Legal Affairs Office about any legal requirements related to such documents.
+Contact the College Archives at firstname.lastname@example.org to discuss which of your records should be transferred to the archives.
+When containing legally sensitive materials, it is also important to consult with Office of General Counsel about any legal requirements related to such documents.

 For questions about purging digital records, digital information records security, or digital storage contact ITS at email@example.com

 For questions about transferring materials to the College Archives contact: firstname.lastname@example.org or 610-328-8496.
 Please complete, print out, and sign this Records Transfer Receipt form [PDF], and send it along with your records to the College Archives

 Print Services provides a shredding service for the College.
 If you would like further information, please contact Print Services, 610-328-7786 or email@example.com.